jbeard4/SCION/src/pages/scion-5-release-announcement/index.md

 ### Visual Studio Code Integrations

 SCION integrates with the Visual Studio Code (VSCode) IDE in the following ways:
-* linting, using VSCode's built-in support for eslint, and the eslint-plugin-scharpie package for linting SCXML
+* linting, using VSCode's built-in support for eslint, and the @scion-scxml/eslint-plugin package for linting SCXML
 * visualization, using the new @scion-scxml/vscode-preview VSCode extension
 * graphical debugging, using VSCode's built-in JavaScript debugger, and the new SCION sourcemap-plugin mentioned above.